shabin5785/Webpack_Learn/README.md

 - remember to set teh env variable for prod or not befor e starting the server.

 - for handling other routes, we need to declare the normal route handlers for node, but importantly above the static page route definituon.

+- we may need to set the port definition to the env variable as well.